kaidez/kaidez.com/new-wordpress-site-notes.md

 ## MUST-DOS:

-* Create a tight, efficient CSS build-out process: uncss, regression testing, etc.
+* Create a tight, efficient CSS build-out process: regression testing, etc.

 * Always use plugins that do NOT bring in their own JavaScript and a minimal amount of CSS.